Ireland stun Australia in World Cup warm-up

 Ireland have shocked Women's T20 World Cup champions Australia with a three-wicket victory in Wednesday's warm-up game in Stellenbosch.

-Alyssa Healy hit 62 and Tahlia McGrath added 56 before both retiring as Australia posted 168-3.
+Alyssa Healy hit 62 and Tahlia McGrath added 56 before both retired as Australia posted 168-3.

 Ireland made a brisk start in reply and captain Laura Delany made 32 as they threatened an upset.

-A six from Arlene Kelly in the final over proved decisive as the Irish clinched a memorable win.
+A six from Arlene Kelly in the final over proved decisive as the Irish clinched a memorable win on 169-7.

+Orla Prendergast (2-19) gave Ireland an early boost by dismissing opener Beth Mooney for a duck before Healy and McGrath set the Aussies on their way to a strong total.

+Ellysa Perry scored 40 from 20 balls as the five-time champions set a target of 169 for the underdogs to chase.